 The next question is why, for the most part, wouldn’t you need a license to navigate a large, million dollar yacht, especially when in close proximity to other expensive yachts?

 The answer, legally, is that you don’t but your insurance provider will do all they can to make sure that there is a qualified person at the helm.

-Whenever I’m asked to drive someone’s yacht, it is always accompanied by a request from the insurance company for a copy of my Captain’s license and often involves questions about my experience as a captain as well.
+Whenever a captain is asked to drive someone’s yacht, it is almost always inevitably accompanied by a request from the insurance company for a copy of their Captain’s license and often involves questions about their experience as a captain as well.